Vehicle Transmission Stuck in Gear Limp Mode

 Will disconnecting the battery reset limp mode?

-Sometimes.
-If the ECU sets the limp mode, disconnecting the battery may reset the limp mode.
+Sometimes, if the ECU sets the limp mode, disconnecting the battery may reset it.
 The limp mode will most likely return as soon as you start to drive or once the engine warms up.
-If the transmission module sets limp mode, disconnecting the battery won’t reset the limp mode.
+If the transmission module sets the limp mode, disconnecting the battery won’t reset it.

 Will EGR delete cause limp mode?